 4. Excursions to Pisa

-If you plan to visit Florence, there is an optional excursion to Florence with a visit to Pisa included to see its famous leaning tower.
-If you are interested in seeing this area, I recommend that you do it within your visit to Florence, as the city of Pisa itself is small and does not need an exclusive tour.
+If you plan to visit Florence, there is a Florence excursion option with a visit to Pisa included to see its famous leaning tower.
+If you are interested in visiting this area, I recommend that you do it within your visit to Florence, as the city of Pisa itself is small and does not need an exclusive trip.

-If you choose this option, you should know that you will arrive in Florence at lunchtime and that one of its main advantages is that the groups are small (maximum 12 people) so the whole guided tour of these two Renaissance cities is even more enjoyable and profitable.
+If you decide for this option, you should know that you will arrive in Florence at lunchtime and that one of its main advantages is that the groups are small (maximum 12 people) so the whole guided tour of these two Renaissance cities is even more enjoyable and profitable.

 5. Visit the ruins of Ostia

 Ostia is an area of well-preserved ancient ruins located near the sea at a distance of about 40 minutes from the center of Rome.
 If you were enthusiastic about the Colosseum and the Roman Forum, this excursion to Ostia Antica is definitely your best choice.

 In these ruins you will find the Baths of Neptune, the Amphitheater, the Piazzale delle Corporazioni, the Thermopilium, temples dedicated to the Persian god Mithras, a Jewish synagogue and a Christian basilica as main points of interest.